 "Won't do you any good without two other witches.
 The spell must be performed by three powerful magicians of like mind that know each other well."

-"Really?
-I bet the Council has that!"
+"Uh, me.
+I dabble too.
+But I bet the Council has that book."
 She felt hope surge through her.
 "So if I have three witches, I can do the spell?"

 "I won't be a vengeance demon.
 I just can't."